jogramphy/gis_3/README.md

 | Resident Population Aged 15 Years and Over by Planning Area and Highest Qualification Attained, 2015 | CSV       | https://data.gov.sg/dataset/resident-population-aged-15-years-and-over-by-planning-area-and-highest-qualification-attained-2015 |
 | Resident Working Persons Aged 15 Years and Over by Planning Area and Gross Monthly Income from Work, 2015 | CSV       | https://data.gov.sg/dataset/resident-working-persons-aged-15-years-over-by-planning-area-gross-monthly-income-from-work-2015 |
 | Parliamentary General Election Results, 2020 | CSV       | https://data.gov.sg/dataset/parliamentary-general-election-results |

+We use the 2015 Planning Area data, comparing it against results from the 2020

 # Methods Used (be explicit)